Utility Withdrawal from IURC Jurisdiction

 To withdraw from IURC jurisdiction, utilities must follow specific processes as provided by state law.
 The process typically involves a vote by an elected body and/or a utility’s members, depending on the type of utility.

 This publication is a general guide to the advantages and disadvantages of utility withdrawal from IURC jurisdiction.
-For specific legal language, please refer to the following Indiana Code cites, available on the Internet and at local libraries:
+Specific legal language is in the Indiana Code:

 Rates and service quality matters for telephone, video and other telecommunications services are also exempt from IURC jurisdiction.
 The Indiana General Assembly deregulated telecommunications services in 2006, declaring that telecommunications service providers are competitive entities.
-While rate regulations for landline telephone service providers were phased out from 2006 through 2009, providers of wireless telephones and most other telecommunications services have been considered competitive entities from their inception.
+Wireless telephone, Internet, and most other telecommunications services have been considered competitive entities from their inception.

 When Indiana statutes are silent on rate setting of utilities that have withdrawn from IURC jurisdiction, then common law applies (in other words, precedents set by previous court decisions).
 The general common law standard that the court applies is that rates must be "nondiscriminatory, reasonable and just."
 IN re City of Clinton Water Works Rate Schedule, adopted 9/9/97.
 707 N.E.2d 807.
 In such a situation, customers wanting to contest rates must do so before the utility or the utility’s rate setting body, or a state court in the county in which they receive service.